Parth-Brahmbhatt/presto-1/presto-iceberg/README.md

 Create table like support.
 Support for column level comments.
-Remove dependency on presto-hive plugin , extract the metastore classes and security module out.
-Explore if we can support/extend presto sql dialect so users can have "migrate table", "rollback table to snapshot" equivalents in presto.
+Remove dependency on presto-hive plugin , extract the metastore classes and security module out. support for "migrate table", "rollback table to snapshot" equivalents in presto using procedures.
-Either support a session property like hive to allow users to overwrite or look into other sql standard like `Merge` to support overwrite.
 Return table statistics so CBO can leverage it.